huggingface/lighteval/README.md

 ## Context
 LightEval is an evaluation suite which gathers a selection of features from widely used benchmarks recently proposed:
 - from the [Eleuther AI Harness](https://github.com/EleutherAI/lm-evaluation-harness), we use the nice request management
-- from [HELM](https://crfm.stanford.edu/helm/latest/), we keep the qualitative metrics
+- from [HELM](https://crfm.stanford.edu/helm/latest/), we keep the qualitative and rich metrics
-- from our previous internal evaluation suite, we keep the easy evaluation loading.
+- from our previous internal evaluation suite, we keep the easy edition, evaluation loading and speed.

 We also ported all the evaluations from HELM and BigBench.

 ## How to install and use
-At the moment, the core of our code relies on the evaluation harness as a dependency.
-This is likely to change from v0 to v1.

 ### Requirements
 0) Create your virtual environment using virtualenv or conda depending on your preferences.
 We require Python3.10